Model-Based Inverse Reinforcement Learning from Visual Demonstrations: Background and Related Work

 \subsection{Visual Model Predictive Control}

 At the core of this paper lies the ability to optimize action sequences that minimize a task cost under a given visual dynamics model.
-Here we highlight how related work optimizes such action sequences and what cost function representations were chosen. \cite{finn2017deep, ebert2018_visual_foresight} optimize action sequences by utilizing the cross entropy method \cite{CEM}.
-They learn pixel-level transition models and present methods for designing cost functions that evaluate progress to goal pixel positions, registration to goal images, and success classifiers.
-In contrast, \cite{byravan_2018_se3net_control} optimizes actions using gradient based methods, and learns a structured deep dynamics model that predicts change in the learned pose space, given applied actions. \cite{watter2015embed} learns locally linear dynamics models from images, and use stochastic optimal control algorithms in conjunction with quadratic cost functions (that penalize distances in latent space).
+Here we highlight how related work optimizes such action sequences and what cost function representations were chosen.
+Most approaches either learn a transition model directly in pixel space or jointly learn a latent-space encoding and a dynamics model in that space.
+For instance, \cite{finn2017deep, ebert2018_visual_foresight} learn pixel-level transition models and present methods for designing cost functions that evaluate progress to goal pixel positions, registration to goal images, and success classifiers.
+They optimize action sequences by utilizing the cross entropy method \cite{CEM}. \cite{byravan_2018_se3net_control} map visual observations to a learned pose space, and learn deep dynamics model that predicts changes in that latent space, which is then used to optimize actions using gradient based methods. \cite{watter2015embed} learns locally linear dynamics models from images, and use stochastic optimal control algorithms in conjunction with quadratic cost functions (that penalize distances in latent space). \cite{minderer2019unsupervised, manuelli2019kpam, Kulkarni2019-wz, DIGIT} learn keypoint representations from visual observations, an estimate a transition model in that learned latent state.
+In this work, we train 2-D keypoint representations of images via self-supervised training similar to \cite{minderer2019unsupervised, Kulkarni2019-wz, DIGIT}.
+Next, we train a dynamics model in that latent-space and optimize actions via gradient-based methods, similar to \cite{byravan_2018_se3net_control}.
+This differentiable action optimization is key to our IRL approach as it allows us to realize a fully differentiable inner optimization step (Section~\ref{sec:learning_cost_funtions}).